 Sometimes tasting pairs well with shopping too.
 Highway 12 Vineyards & Winery is tucked inside a home-accessories boutique, so you can sample Carneros Chardonnay while browsing hand-stitched stuffed toy dogs and embellished picture frames.

 This is still a small town too, with a central area just a few streets long and a scattering of outlying antique, ranch and clothing stores where all the owners (and most of the customers) are locals.
-Residents are fiercely proud of their off-beat and intimate town, evidenced by products like the tie-dyes of Cali Kind Clothing Co. and the wondrous insect-eating plants found at the California Carnivores nursery (those hungry flowers add flair and function to any home).
+Residents are fiercely proud of their off-beat and intimate town, evidenced by elements like the tie-dyes of Cali Kind Clothing Co. and the wondrous insect-eating plants found at the California Carnivores nursery (the hungry flowers add flair and function to any home).

 Even though this is Sonoma County’s largest city (with 174,000 residents), Santa Rosa still feels pretty friendly.
 Certainly, you'll never forget you’re in wine country, with tasting rooms in the heart of the city.
 One good place to start is Santa Rosa Vintners Square, a collection of wineries set in an industrial area on Cleveland Avenue next to US Highway 101.
 It’s home to outlets such as D’Argenzio Winery, Sheldon Wines, Krutz Family Cellars and Fogbelt Brewing Company—all set around a lovely playground.